CEO Spotlight: Santa Claus

 What is your favorite book?

-You’d be surprised how applicable ancient military strategy is to managing a workforce of several thousand elves and coordinating a global delivery operation.
-“Know your enemy” has been particularly useful during union negotiations.
+The Art of War by Sun Tzu.
+You'd be surprised how applicable ancient military strategy is to managing a workforce of several thousand social-media-obsessed elves and coordinating a global delivery operation.
+"Know your enemy" has been particularly useful.

 What is your favorite movie?

-Also, I relate to John McClane: one guy trying to save the day while everyone around him makes his job harder.
-Plus, it’s got that Christmas spirit of perseverance and bourbon.
-Well—whiskey in his case, but close enough.
+Die Hard.
+It's a Christmas movie, don't @ me.
+Also, I relate to John McClane, one guy trying to save the day while everyone around him makes his job harder.
+Plus, it's got that Christmas spirit of perseverance and bourbon.
+Well, whiskey in his case, but close enough.

 What is your favorite food?